 -Newton Lee

 As the quote goes, everyone shares the responsibility of securing cyber space.
-By implementing the principle of least privilege access using Entra ID administrative units, organizations can help to protect their sensitive data and systems from cyber threats.
-Let’s first dive into the principle of least privilege access in Azure AD.
+By implementing the principle of least privilege access using Entra ID administrative units, organizations can help to protect their sensitive data.
+Let’s first dive into the principle of least privilege access in Entra ID (Azure AD).

 The principle of least privilege access states that “Users and applications should be granted access only to the data and operations they require to perform their jobs”.
 As stated, it restricts users’ access rights to the minimum levels required to complete their tasks.
 By adhering to this principle, organizations can significantly reduce the attack surface, mitigate the risk of unauthorized access, and limit the potential damage caused by security breaches.
 In a Microsoft 365 environment, ensuring the least privileged access is essential to maintain data confidentiality and system integrity, making it a critical component of any organization’s security strategy.